-What is American Honors @ Ivy Tech?
+What is American Honors at Ivy Tech?

-American Honors is specifically designed for highly motivated students who aspire to earn a Bachelor’s degree from a top university or college but would like to pay less and stay close to their home community for the first two years.
+American Honors is specifically designed for highly motivated students who aspire to earn a bachelor’s degree from a top university or college but would like to pay less and stay close to their home community for the first two years.

 - Small classes taught by top teaching faculty.
 At most universities, introductory classes are taught in large lecture halls to hundreds of students at a time.
 Teachers’ assistants bear most of the teaching load to free professors’ time for research and graduate advising.
 American Honors, by contrast, is singularly focused on the undergraduate classroom experience.
 Classes are capped at 18-20 students to foster dialogue and ensure every student receives attention from his or her professors.
 Faculty are selected for their passion, experience, and skill in the craft of teaching, and share the understanding that undergraduate learning is the highest priority.

 - State-of-the art educational technology.
 Digital technology has transformed the way people communicate, interact, share, and relate.
 It is now pushing the boundaries of how students learn.
-American Honors has developed a state-of-the-art digital platform that is the hub of the learning experience.
+American Honors has developed a state-of-the-art digital platform, called Quad, that is the hub of the learning experience.
 At scheduled times, the platform becomes a virtual classroom, in which every student occupies a live video tile on screen.
 With every student “taking a front-row seat,” it is a virtual classroom that is more intimate and engaging than most traditional classrooms.

 - Improved transfer options.
 American Honors is developing transfer pathways with many of the top in-state and out-of-state 4-year institutions in the country.
 On top of this, Honors Advisors work proactively with students from Day 1 on all aspects of transfer planning: exploring best-fit options, narrowing a list of target schools, and selecting the right courses based on transfer requirements.
 When it comes time to apply to transfer, Honors Advisors help students craft their applications, apply for scholarships and financial aid, keep track of deadlines, and navigate what can oftentimes be a complicated and opaque process.